LEONARD MATLOVICH.COM___________gallery

 "Leonard Matlovich" gay "Air Force" military DADT "Don't Ask Don't Tell" Matlovitch

-Receiving the Bronze Star in Vietnam for risking his life to repair base security lighting under nighttime enemy fire.
+Receiving the Bronze Star in Vietnam for risking his life to repair base security lighting

 Matlovich